cansel/nytimesdemo/README.md

 # nytimesdemo
 Ny Times Most popular API Demo App.
-App follows MVVM Architecture, Clean Architecture and Used Kotlin as programming language.
+App follows MVVM Architecture, Clean Architecture, latest android components and Used Kotlin as programming language.
 For network connection: retrfot lib is used.
 For DI: Dagger2 is used.
-coroutine is a concurrency design pattern is also used.
+Coroutine concurrency design pattern is also used.

 For Unit Testing : Mockk Lib is used.